MakotoE/cs331-notes/notes.md

   - Create a single record type that includes the attributes for each subclass, and an additional attribute for determining which subclass type the record represents.
 Like a C++ variant.
 (For any type of specialization)
   - Like the last option, but instead of using a single attribute to indicate type of subclass, there are N boolean attributes where N = number of subclass types.
 The boolean attributes are flags that indicate membership of different subclasses.
 - Union type: Create a record type for each union category, which has a foreign key linking to the superclass.
+- Steps for mapping models
+  1. Create tables for the entities
+  2. Create tables for the weak entities
+  3. Create tables for the relationships
+  4. Identify all primary keys
+  5. Link the foreign keys

 # SQL syntax
 - `CREATE DATABASE` and `CREATE SCHEMA` are exactly the same